ddmills/lightweight-rest/README.md

     }

     /* DELETE */
-    public function resource_delete() {
+    public function resource_delete($request) {
-        /* you can throw an exception if you don't want this action to be performed */ throw new Exception('This resource cannot be deleted.'
-405);
+        /* you can throw an exception if you don't want this action to be performed.
+         *Alternatively, if you simply leave the method out, it will also throw an exception when called. */ throw new Exception('This deck cannot be deleted', 405);
     }
 }
 ?>